Dropkick on My Devil!: Characters

 Within the universe of Dropkick on My Devil!, Patra-chan is a popular fictional character who appears in form of various merchandise items, like collectible figurines depicting her in distress.
 Lierre, among other characters, is very fond of her.
 Patra-chan (full name Cleopatra) is the young princess of the planet Ptolemy, who is trying her best to conquer planet Earth.
 At her side is her always faithful and motivating companion Horus, a small round bird, wearing a sash with changing slogans.
 Patra's world conquering ambitions, however, have been thwarted by the sisters Noah and Reah, who, out of pity, took Patra in.
 Patra's clothes are inspired by ancient Egyptian attire.
 Patra-chan received her own two-volume spin-off manga, titled Uchū Pharaoh Patra-chan (宇宙ファラオ☆パトラちゃん, Uchū Farao Patora-chan).

 Media

 Manga

 Written and illustrated by Yukiwo, Dropkick on My Devil! began serialization in Flex Comix's Comic Meteor web magazine on April 25, 2012.
-Twenty-five volumes have been released as of June 13, 2025.
+Twenty-seven volumes have been released as of June 15, 2026.
 The 148th chapter of the manga was removed from Comic Meteor on May 29, 2019, due to a knife attack on a train that happened in Japan a day earlier.
-A spin-off manga by Shushu Yuki, titled Minos no Beef 100% (ミノスのビーフ100%), was published as a one-shot manga on August 29, 2018 and later received a serialization from May 15, 2019.
+A spin-off manga by Shushu Yuki, titled Minos no Beef 100% (ミノスのビーフ100%), was published as a one-shot manga on August 29, 2018, and later received a serialization from May 15, 2019.
 The series was compiled into one tankobon volume on April 9, 2020.